fazidroid/touchHLE-XaView-fork/README.md

 3. Click “Open with PowerShell”.
 4. Type `.\touchHLE.exe "YourAppNameHere.ipa"` (or `.app` as appropriate) and press Enter.
 If you want to specify options, add a space after the app name (outside the quotes) and then type the options, separated by spaces.

+## Local multiplayer support

+touchHLE provides limited support for local multiplayer via Wi-Fi in some games.
+At the moment of writing it is supported in Asphalt 4 and N.O.V.A.

+Real iOS devices could also join/host games!

+**Usage:**
+1. Install touchHLE on 2+ devices connected to the same Wi-Fi network.
+2. **Important:** Ensure touchHLE is whitelisted in your OS firewall/network settings.
+3. Enable "Network access" in Quick options or via `--allow-network-access`.
+4. Start/join multiplayer in the game.

+**FAQs:**
+* **Tunneling over Internet/VPN:** Not officially supported, but might work.
+* **Bluetooth:** Not supported.

+**Known issues:**
+* On macOS you may need to launch touchHLE from terminal as otherwise OS will block network connections.

 ## Other stuff

 Any data saved by the app (e.g. **saved games**) are stored in the `touchHLE_sandbox` folder.